 Next, we bought a Centurion 45 S for more comfort and let’s say it... for fun.
 We decided to sell the boat to embark on another form of travel, the motorhome.

 But the call of the sea was too strong.
 In 2019, we bought an Océanis 45 and have been exploring the South and the Italian coast: Calvi, Santa Teresa de Liguire, Procide, Agropoli, etc.

 Used to regattas then cruising, the basic product remains the sprayhood for use in the Mediterranean.

 The cover must be modular, shielding, stylish and seamlessly complement the look of the boat.

 In general, they do not sail with the hood... they want to see the sea, the sails and the sky.
 They use it in very specific cases.

 > When it's hot,

-They keep only the top, to have shade and at the same time, have good ventilation thanks to the front opening.
+They keep only the top, to have shade and at the same time, good ventilation through the front opening.

-They complete the protection against the sun with a canvas that attaches at the back of the hood and stretches to the backstay.
-A type of sun awning under the boom of sorts...
+They add to the sun protection with a canvas that attaches at the back of the hood and stretches to the backstay.
+A type of sun awning under the boom...

 > When there is light rain